• Skip to primary navigation

 Method

-1. Mix vegalicious cheese sauce with the can of tomatoes with chilis and the chopped jalapeno pepper in a saucepan to heat through.
-Or heat in a glass bowl in the microwave for about 2 minutes untll heated through.
-Serve warm.
+1. Mix vegalicious cheese sauce with 1/2 can of tomatoes with chilis and the chopped jalapeno pepper in a saucepan to heat through.
+Or heat in a glass bowl in the microwave for about 2 minutes until heated through.
+Best served warm.

 Notes